 If you face issues regarding your children in a divorce, paternity, or post-divorce matter, you need to understand you basic rights.
-You accomplish this, and protect those interests, by engaging the services of an experienced Queens visitation lawyer.
+You best accomplish this, and protect those interests, by engaging the services of an experienced Queens visitation lawyer.

 Standard for Custody and Visitation in New York

-The state of New York utilizes what is called the interest of the child standard when it comes to custody issues.
-This standard requires that the interests of the child are the focus of making a decision regarding both child custody and visitation.
+The state of New York utilizes what is called the best interest of the child standard when it comes to custody issues.
+This standard requires that the best interests of the child are the focus of making a decision regarding both child custody and visitation.

-In considering the interests of a child, the court considers a variety of factors.
+In considering the best interests of a child, the court considers a variety of factors.
 Factors considered at unique to each specific case.
 With that noted, examples of factors include the overall mental, emotional, and physical health of the parties.
 The court will also consider factors that include the residential situation of the parents, the preference of the child, and which party provided primary care for a child historically.

 In New York, a non-custodial parent is to have reasonable and regular parenting time with his or her child.
 The amount of time allocated to visitation takes into consideration a variety of factors.
 These include the proximity of the non-custodial parent to the child as well as that minor’s age.